The Delaware County Workforce Development Board

 Eileen Nelson, Stantec Consulting

 Jason Rode, Eastern Atlantic States Regional Council of Carpenters

 John Shelton, NAACP Chester Branch

 All meetings will be held virtually and written notice will be sent via email to all board members with detailed instructions.
 Scheduled meetings will commence at 8:00am.

 Much of the work of the WDB is accomplished through its Committees, some of which include non-WDB members.
 The Chair shall appoint special Committees as deemed necessary.

 The Executive Committee develops and oversees the Workforce Innovation and Opportunity Act (WIOA) and WDB budgets, making the final determination on proposals for funding.
 The Executive Committee is composed of the WDB Board Officers and the chairs of all Standing Committees.
-The fiscal agent serves as a nonvoting member and the immediate past chair of the WDB Board remains a member of the Executive Committee for two years.
-Other committees include:
+The fiscal agent serves as a nonvoting member.
+The immediate past chair of the WDB Board remains a member of the Executive Committee for two years.

 The Delaware County Workforce Development Board chooses the providers and is responsible for CareerLink® oversight.

 An industry partnership is a consortium of employers, educators, and workforce development professionals coming together around the common purpose of addressing workforce needs.